rehanch178/zookeeper-kafka-cluster-docker-swarm/README.md

 # Setting up Docker on Ubuntu
 You can install docker from here https://docs.docker.com/engine/install/ubuntu/
-# Setting up Docker on Ubuntu
+# Setting up Docker on Centos
 You can install docker from here https://docs.docker.com/engine/install/centos/

-Once you have docker installed, you can install docker-compose here
+Once you have docker installed, install docker-compose here https://docs.docker.com/compose/install/